wizeline/CA-Microservices-DotNet/readme.md

 Option 1:
 1. Open the project using Visual Studio.
-2. In the solution explorer,  right click on the docker-compose project
-3. Select *"Set as startup project"*
+2. In the solution explorer,  right click on the docker-compose project and select *"Set as startup project"*
-4. Build the project.
+3. Build the project.
-5. Run the project or press F5.
+4. Run the project or press F5.

 Option 2: